Connecting the escape fraction of Lyman-alpha and Lyman-continuum photons in star-forming galaxies at $\mathbf{z\simeq 4-5}$: Results

 For each spectrum, we measure equivalent widths for the Si{\mbox{\,\sc{ii}}{$\lambda1260$}}, C{\mbox{\,\sc{ii}}{$\lambda1334$}}, and the O{\mbox{\,\sc{i}}{$\lambda1303$}}$+$Si{\mbox{\,\sc{ii}}{$\lambda1303$}} low-ionization state ISM absorption features (with the final feature blended due to the VANDELS $R\simeq600$ spectral resolution; see Fig. \ref{fig:spec_plot_wide}).
 The equivalent widths are calculated numerically according to the following equation:

 where $f_{\rm{obs}}$ is the flux density of observed spectrum, $f_{\rm{cont}}$ is the underlying stellar continuum flux density, and $\Delta\lambda$ is the width of the region over which the numerical integration is performed, which we set to a default value of $\pm500\,\mathrm{km\,s}^{-1}$.
-The values of $\Delta\lambda$ and $\lambda_{0}$ are manually adjusted for each line measurement to account for velocity offsets or nearby noise spikes.
+The values of $\Delta\lambda$ and $\lambda_{0}$ are manually adjusted for each line measurement to account for velocity offsets, nearby noise spikes or potential non-resonant fine structure emission\footnote{Due to the relatively low resolution of the VANDELS spectra, it is not possible to fully assess the impact of absorption line infilling from non-resonant fine structure emission in the vicinity of the LIS features.
+However, the close agreement of the observed {{\wlya}$-W_\mathrm{LIS}$} relation with other literature measurements of SFGs with higher resolution spectra \citep[e.g.,][]{shapley+03,du+18,pahl+20}, provides confidence that our $W_\mathrm{LIS}$ measurements are not significantly influenced by infilling.}.
 The stellar continuum component is calculated by fitting a $f_{\lambda}\propto\lambda^{\beta}$ power law to the continuum either side of the line, typically spanning $\pm4500\,\mathrm{km\,s}^{-1}$ ($\gtrsim20$ \AA).
 Uncertainties were calculated using a Monte Carlo procedure.